Mai (Ra'iatean man): Life

-During his two-year stay in England, Mai became much admired within London high society.
+During his two-year stay in Great Britain, Mai became much admired within London high society.
 Renowned for his charm, quick wit and exotic good looks, he quickly became a favourite of the aristocratic elite.
 Banks regularly invited Mai to dine with the Royal Society and arranged meetings with notable celebrities, including Lord Sandwich, Dr Samuel Johnson, Frances Burney and Anna Seward, among others.
 Richard Holmes remarks that Mai's idiosyncratic behaviour and distinctive bow were widely celebrated.
 During a meeting with King George III at Kew, Mai is said to have delivered his bow then grasped the King's hand, declaring, "How do, King Tosh!", an attempt at pronouncing "George", though the King did not seem to mind.

 He was painted by Sir Joshua Reynolds, among others.
 In Reynolds' Portrait of Omai, he is depicted in a version of ceremonial Tahitian dress: a form of dress that Mai may have in some ways aspired to because it was associated with Tahitian nobility and the priestly classes.
 In 2001, the portrait sold for "the second highest price ever paid for a British picture", according to the Antiques Trade Gazette.
 Mai's journey to England and subsequent return to Tahiti with Cook's third voyage in 1776 became the subject of a theatrical production, written and directed by the dramatist John O'Keefe, entitled Omai – A Voyage ‘round the World that was performed during the 1785 Christmas season at the Theatre Royal in Covent Garden.

 Mai returned to Huahine in August 1777, where Cook built him a European-style house, and provided furniture, gunpowder weapons, a vineyard, and two Māori boys as servants.
 During the Bountys visit to Tahiti in 1789, Captain Bligh was told that a couple years after Cook's departure in November 1777, Mai had died.
 According to Richard Connaughton, the "consensus" is that he died in 1780, within 30 months of Cook's departure while still only in his 20s, probably of natural causes, possibly from an infectious disease.
 Before he died, he used his gunpowder weapons to fight a major battle against a competing tribe, which was a victory.